 Bengal:

-- Hind legs are slightly longer than the front.
+- Proportions include hind legs slightly longer than the front, giving them a "pouncing" stance.

 Savannah: